nodejs/docs/GETTING-STARTED.md

 our community, we want to make their lives better, and we want them to walk away from the docs with a positive attitude about the Node community.
-We want this not just out of empathy for our fellow human beings, but also out of selfish self-preservation: the health of Node hinges on how useful it is, and how useful it is depends on how easy it is for folks to use it!
+We want this not just out of empathy for our fellow human beings, but also out of
+self-preservation: the health of Node hinges on how useful it is, and how useful it is depends on how easy it is for folks to use it!
 If folks can't figure out how to use Node, they walk away from it, and then we have to start writing for a different platform which might not be nearly [as fun][].